Old-age pension (AOV)

 By virtue of the Administrative Justice Act, you have the following possibilities if you are in disagreement with this decision.
-You can submit a letter of objection to the Director of the Social Insurance Bank, Pater Eeuwensweg 9, Curaçao within six weeks after the date that this decision has been issued, or in cases where it can be proven that this decision was received on a later date within the six weeks of said date.
+You can submit a letter of objection to the Director of the Social Insurance Bank, Pater Eeuwensweg 9, Curaçao within six weeks after the date that this decision has been issued.
 In your letter of objection clear mention must be made of the reasons of your disagreement and also of the decision which, according to you, the Social insurance Bank should take.
 Be sure to date your letter and please state your identification number.
 Please put on the envelope “letter of objection” and be sure to sign your letter.

 You can also file a written appeal with the clerk of the Court.
-This appeal must be submitted within six weeks after the date that this decision has been issued, or in cases where it can be proven that this decision was received on a later date, within the six weeks of said date.
+This appeal must be submitted within six weeks after the date that this decision has been issued.
 In your appeal – that has to be submitted in duplicate- clear mention must be made of the reasons of your disagreement and also of the decision which, according to you, the Social Insurance Bank should take.
 As a matter of principle, a court fee will be charged when submitting an appeal to the clerk of the Court.